abdulrahim2002/thinkersclub/_posts/2024-12-05-highlights-from-linux-kernel-mentorship-program-2024-by-abdul-rahim.md

 seemed to be doing something really cool and they seemed so smart.
 I once watched [_this video_](https://www.youtube.com/watch?v=KSs0v2Fmnhc) of a guy doing kernel and it got me interested in the kernel.
-Also, in my second semester, I got hold of a book called The C Programming Language.
+Also, in my second semester, I got hold of a book called The ___C Programming Language___.
 This book made me fall in love with C programming.
 The kind of control that C provides is really cool.
 Unfortunately, it is this power that, when not used with great responsibility, opens up a lot of bugs.

 I am actually not a long-time Linux user.
 In fact, I was introduced to it just this year.
 The moment I got hold of it, everything just came together.
+All my knowledge, my model of how the computer works, everything suddenly started making sense.
 I previously used Windows, and I was so confounded about so many things.
-See, Windows has this habit of hiding away everything from the user and making features that work, so the user is left alone to troubleshoot a system that even Microsoft does not understand.
+Windows has this habit of hiding away everything from the user and making features that do not work, so the user is left alone to troubleshoot a system that even Microsoft does not understand itself.
 So, I wasted a lot of time on Windows.

-While I worked on the Kernel, I read a book called Linux Device Drivers.
+While I worked on the Kernel, I read a book called ___Linux Device Drivers___.
 It is written by seasoned kernel developers, and it improved my understanding of the kernel a lot.
 I would highly recommend it to anyone who is trying to write drivers or just improve their understanding of